-Disconnect the brake pipes from the master brake cylinder.
-To collect leaking fluid, place rags or newspapers under the brake master cylinder.
-Disconnect the connector from the brake fluid level sensor, unscrew the two nuts securing the brake master cylinder and remove the brake master cylinder from the vehicle (fig.10.11).
+Disconnect the brake lines from the master cylinder.
+To collect leaking fluid, place a rag or newspaper under the master cylinder.
+Disconnect the connector from the brake fluid level sensor, unscrew the two nuts securing the brake master cylinder and remove the brake master cylinder from the vehicle (figure 10.11).

-Drain the remaining brake fluid from the reservoir.
+Drain any remaining brake fluid from the reservoir.
 Remove the reservoir by holding the master cylinder firmly and rocking the reservoir from side to side.

-Install the master cylinder in a vertical position (the front should be pointing down), press the primary piston and remove the thrust ring.
+Place the master cylinder in a vertical position (the front part should be facing down), press the primary piston and remove the thrust ring.

 Remove the primary piston.
 The repair kit includes a replacement part.

-Press the secondary piston with a wooden rod, remove the O-ring and remove the screw.
+Use a wooden stick to press down on the secondary piston, remove the O-ring and remove the screw.

-Tap the master cylinder against a piece of wood to remove the secondary piston.
+Tap the master cylinder on a block of wood to remove the secondary piston.

 Remove the spring from the front of the secondary piston.